For the Boys: World War 2 Fashions, Pre & Post

-Cross dressing in public was illegal for both genders during the 1940s.
-Prior to this, however, during the Pansy & Lesbian Craze of the 1920s and ’30s, (Heap, 2010) male and female impersonators were quite popular in certain nightclubs. (see Pansy & Lesbian Craze this blog) However in 1940 a New York City ordinance made it illegal for female impersonators (drag queens) to entertain wearing women’s clothes.
-The prohibition against crossdressing in public had been forbidden for both genders for some time.
+However, in 1940 a New York City ordinance made it illegal for female impersonators (drag queens) to entertain wearing women’s clothes.
+The prohibition against cross-dressing in public had been forbidden for both genders for some time.
 Therefore, women suddenly wearing pants to work must have been awfully confusing for the police.
 The ordinance allowed a cop to stop anyone dressed in a way that was considered appropriate to the opposite gender and ask them to show that they were wearing three (some authorities say five) items of clothing from their own gender.
 If they couldn’t do this then the cop could arrest them.
 But the laws had to become looser during the war to accommodate the army of new women factory workers.
 (I have found no authority to comment on this) This offered an opportunity for butch lesbians to be freer in their clothing choices.
-After the war society was even more vigilant than previously about cross dressing.
-During the post war era you rarely saw a woman wearing pants in public.
-For an example, watch I Love Lucy closely.
+After the war society was even more vigilant than previously about cross-dressing.
+During the post-war era, you rarely saw a woman wearing pants in public.
+For example, watch I Love Lucy closely.
 Sometimes Lucy or Ethel (mostly Ethel) wear pants in the house, but always, before going out they change their clothes.
 This return to a rigid dress code, more rigid than before the war, put butch lesbians in quite a spot.
 When they were out walking with a group of lesbians who could pass, butches in their men’s clothes would have to cross to the other side of the street when non-gays (or jams) approached so that the passing gay girls were not recognized.

 The Just Below the Knee Club